Fall Green Infrastructure Champion Continuing Education Opportunities:

 **A minimum of five (5) classes is required for certification.**

-This program is partially funded by the Rutgers New Jersey Agricultural Experiment Station, Geraldine R. Dodge Foundation, New Jersey Sea Grant Consortium, and William Penn Foundation, and is a collaboration of the Rutgers Cooperative Extension Water Resources Program and the Green Infrastructure Subcommittee of Jersey Water Works.
+This program is partially funded by the Rutgers New Jersey Agricultural Experiment Station and New Jersey Sea Grant Consortium and is a collaboration of the Rutgers Cooperative Extension Water Resources Program and the Green Infrastructure Subcommittee of Jersey Water Works.

 1. “How to identify green infrastructure projects in your town”